andrasq/node-qrpc/Readme.md

 the caller with the provided data.
 End() will also close the call.
 After the call is closed, no more replies can be sent.

-### server.addEndpoint( handlerName, handlerFunction(req, res))
+### server.addHandlerNoResponse( handlerName, handlerFunction(req, res))

 Define the code that will handle messages of type _handlerName_

-Message endpoints process messages, but do not return a response to the caller.
+NoResponse handlers are message endpoints, not full RPC calls.
+They process messages, but do not return a response to the caller.
+One-way message passing is a much more efficient way to push data for eg reporting or stats delivery.
-This is a much more efficient way to push data for eg reporting or stats delivery.
 The handler function should not declare the `next` argument as a reminder that no response will be returned to the caller.
-A no-op next function is passed to the call just in case, however.
+A no-op next function is provided to the handler, however, just in case.

 Calling endpoints is one-way message passing:  the data will be acted on by the server but no acknowledgement, status or error is returned.